mryap/fierce-robin/src/pages/posts/book-review-trustworthy-online-controlled-experiments-a-practical-guide-to-a-b-testing.md

 * Online controlled experiments are best scientific way to establish causality with high probability
 * OEC is the key metrics
 * Always have a portfolio of ideas that includes a few radical ideas to see whether those jumps lead to a bigger hill.(pivot)
+* To understand the value of an online experiment, look at the difference between its expected outcome and its actual result.
+If you thought something was going to happen and it happened, then you haven’t learned much
+* If you thought something was going to happen and it didn’t, then you’ve learned something important
+* If you thought something minor was going to happen, and the results are a major surprise and lead to a breakthrough, you’ve learned something highly valuable.

 There are numerous books out there that are directly related to online experiments and A/B tests.
 Most are inspirational.
 For in-depth and accuracy on the statistics behind the experiment, this is the book.

+On my first chapter of the book, I looking forward to reading it more.
 <!--EndFragment-->